hgamboa/nova-analog-instrumentation/LTspiceGuide2.md

 ### Task 1  - .ac directive

 1. Draw a fist order active filter based on an OpAmp in non-inverting montage
-   1. Introduce the signal source (V1)and label as signal with a sine function with 0V in DC, an amplitude of 1V and a base frequency of 50HZ: SINE(0 1 50)
+   1. Introduce the signal source (V1)and label as signal with a sine function with 0V in DC, an amplitude of 1V and a base frequency of 50HZ: SINE(0 1 50).
+Also place on .ac amplitude 1V.
    1. Create two symetric sources of 2.5 (V2) and -2.5 (V3), and label as V+ and V-
    1. Introduce an OpAmp (AD8554) and connect the power inputs.
    1. Introduce an R (1kOhm) and C (1uF), grounds and the loop connection on the negative terminal of the OpAmp as in diagram 1.